 - Prepare your product for rougher handling.
 Business owners are familiar with the occasional careless handling of packages on trucks.
 Unfortunately, this risk increases for packages in airplane cargo bays.
-Verify that your box is firmly packed and sealed, then double up on tape.
+Verify that your box or special packaging is firmly packed and sealed, then double up on packing tape.
 Some businesses even shrink wrap their packages, especially if they’re traveling further than a typical order.
 Any precaution you can take to ensure your package won’t bend, break, or accidentally open up is well worth the time.

 - Double up on temperature-controlling materials.
 If you normally ship your products with one gel pack, you may want to consider two.
 Your customers who order rush shipping should not receive packages with less preparation than those who are just a few minutes away.

 - Pack items to withstand transportation in any orientation.
 This means that no matter which direction your package sits or lands, the products inside will remain intact.
-Planes endure bumpy rides on a regular basis, so your box should be padded enough to prevent damage even if it falls off a shelf or out of a container.
+Planes endure bumpy rides on a regular basis, so your box should be padded enough to prevent damage even if it falls off a shelf or out of a shipping container.

 - Select an overnight service that fits your budget.
 By this stage, you should have already researched overnight services, but if not, get the process started.
 Your overnight carrier should be budget-friendly and offer some kind of guarantee.
 The point of extra-fast shipping speeds is to deliver a product on time or early with no questions asked.
 If your carrier doesn’t offer your full money back if this doesn’t happen, consider a different eCommerce shipping company.